christensenacademy/christensen-academy/modules/web-design-and-development-intro/challenges/request-response-presentation.md

 Yourself a month ago.
 That is, imagine presenting to yourself before you you knew much of anything about how the Internet and the World Wide Web worked.

 ###Format
 Whatever you think would be most effective.
-Videos, skits, posters with diagrams, and classic PowerPoint presentations are all acceptable.
+Videos, skits, posters with diagrams, a story book, and classic PowerPoint presentations are all acceptable.
 So is pretty much anything else you might think up.
 As long as it's effective...

 ###Keywords to Include
 * HTTP